Hengle/Nexus-Security.github.io/content/posts/2016-09-09-one-piece-treasure-cruise-932-mod-god.md

 A new intuitive combat system

 \* Touch control specially designed for your smartphone
-\* Execute tandem attacks, using certain pirates in a specific order, to inflict maximum damage!
+\* Execute tandem attacks, using certain pirates in a specific order, to inflict maximum damage!
 \* Create strategies and combos to inflict devastating damage
 \* Become the most powerful crew that has ever sailed the seas!